YawLighthouse/UMG-Slate-Compendium/README.md

   *In this example there is a `Scroll Box` widget with its clipping set to `Inherit` and it is a child of a `Canvas Panel` widget that has its clipping set to `Clip to Bounds`.*
   - **Clip to Bounds**: This clipping space clips to the bounds of this widget, it intersects those bounds with any previous clipping area from above it. \
   ![Clip to Bounds Example](images/common_widget_func/clipping_clip_to_bounds.png) \
-  *In this example there is a `Scroll Box` widget with its clipping set to `Clip to Bounds` so its child widgets which are `Button`s will be intersected when they go out of bounds of the `Scroll Box`*
+  *In this example there is a `Scroll Box` widget with its clipping set to `Clip to Bounds` so its child widgets which are `Button`'s will be intersected when they go out of bounds of the `Scroll Box`*
   - **Clip to Bounds - Without Intersecting(Advanced)**: This clipping area clips to its bounds as well but it does **<u>NOT</u>** intersect with any existing clipping geometry, it will always push its own new clipping state. \
   Allowing this widget to render outside the bounds of the hierarchy that does clip it.
 This will **<u>NOT</u>** allow you to ignore the clipping zone that is set to *"Always"* though. \
   ![Clip to Bounds Without Intersecting Example](images/common_widget_func/clipping_clip_to_bounds_intersect.png) \